Adw0rm-sec/VISTA/README.md

 - The extension performs minimal JSON parsing; highly unusual or nested responses may cause parse failures.
 - Data sent to Azure / OpenAI **may include sensitive info**; by default we **strip Authorization / Cookie headers** when sending.
 - **Only test systems you have permission to test**.
 This tool assumes ethical use.
 ---

-You can expand this with test jobs, linting, deployment, etc.

----

 ## 🎯 Roadmap / Future Ideas